9 Things That Can Hurt a Military Marriage

 This August my husband and I will be celebrating our 15th anniversary.
 In some ways, it seems like we just walked down the aisle.
 But when I look at my wedding photos, I can see that many years have gone by since that day.
 For one thing, we look so young.
 I was 23; he was 26.
 My niece, our little flower girl, is now graduating from high school and all of our photos were done on film, years before the digital age started.

-As I think about the last 15 years, I release I have learned a lot about marriage.
-About military marriage, about how to stay strong through deployments, about how to be the best wife I can be despite all the challenges that get thrown at us.
+I have learned a lot about marriage the last 15 years.
+I have also learned about what it means to be in a military marriage, about how to stay strong through deployments, about how to be the best wife I can be despite all the challenges that get thrown at us.

 Check out The Blessing of a Military Marriage

-The truth is, some things help a military marriage and things that hurt it.
-Whether you just walked down the aisle or did so a while ago, here are nine things that can hurt a military marriage.
+The truth is, there are things that can help a military marriage and things that will hurt a military marriage.
+Whether you just walked down the aisle or did so a while ago, here are nine things that can hurt a military marriage that you should be aware of.

 1. Not communicating